glpaparelli/cloud-infrastructures/notes/09 - The Cross-Layer Function - Service Management.md

 **Cloud Service Management**
-All the service-related functions that are necessary for the management and operation of those services required by or proposded to cloud consumers,
+All the service-related functions that are necessary for the management and operation of those services required by or proposed to cloud consumers,

 - the management is performed by administrators of service provider's organization
 - linked to the cloud service requirements and SLA